vegan holiday

 Cruises

 Various organizations host special vegan cruises, typically featuring vegan health experts.
-If you do a web search for vegan cruises you’ll undoubtedly find a few upcoming possibilities.
-On these cruises, special provisions have been made to serve vegan food.
+If you do a web search for vegan cruises you’ll undoubtedly find a few upcoming voyages.
+These cruises make special provisions to serve vegan food.

 Unfortunately, on most other cruises, vegan offerings are slim and unreliable.
-But there’s one shining exception: in 2017, Oceania Cruises introduced a 250-item vegan menu to its dining rooms.
+But there’s one shining exception: in 2017, Oceania Cruises introduced an extensive vegan menu to its dining rooms.

 The Finer Points of Vegan Travel